shehzadashiq/aws-bootcamp-cruddur-2023/journal/week6.md

 ## Issue with Backend container continually starting

 When refactoring the scripts I accidentally moved the healthcheck accidentally out of the directory.
 This caused the container to fail the health checks and continually restart it.
 It would run locally so I was confused.
 I resolved this issue by connecting to the container and verifying that the healthcheck script was missing.
 Once restored the issue was resolved.

+## Scaling cruddur service

+To save costs I created scripts to scale the cruddur services up and down as required.
+The script looks for all services in the cruddur cluster and automatically scales the services up and down.